Custom Web Development Environment for Windows

 Configuration for NGINX will rely on using "FastCGI" functionality so that web requests received by NGINX, can be handed to a language or script interpreter, processed, and then have the output returned to the user.

-By default, Windows respects table names that make use of a combination of upper and lower case characters.
+Windows respects table names that make use of a combination of upper and lower case characters.
 However, on Linux systems lower case table names are enforced by default.
-This can cause complications if you are intending on backing up a database that is created on your development machine, and then importing it into your live environment that is running on Linux.
+This can cause complications if you are intending on backing up a database that is created on your development machine (on Windows), and then importing it into your live environment that is running on Linux.

 Recommended Windows configuration: